 In the fall of 1995, after many years of volunteering and working with programs that benefited adults with developmental disabilities, Becky found a need for the group of high functioning adults who fell between the cracks to have a social opportunity and a safe choice in a place to live.
 Everyone with varying disabilities seemed to be pooled together in programs where abilities were not being used and the consumers who were high functioning were not given the opportunities that they had the ability to accomplish.
 Consumers also seemed to have providers of services from several different programs that did not work together as a team to develop the best plan for the consumer.
-Like most people, if you have a problem at home it effects you job, if you have a problem at work it effects your ability to socialize, if you are disabled you ability to socialize is limited because of monies, not being able to drive, not being able to read, not understanding cost and being depended on family to get you involved or out in the community.
+Like most people, if you have a problem at home, it affects your job; if you have a problem at work, it affects your ability to socialize; if you are disabled, your ability to socialize is limited because of monies, not being able to drive, not being able to read, not understanding cost, and being dependent on the family to get you involved or out in the community.
 Then there is the population of people who have no family to help them with these areas of their lives.

 “Just” People has had 5 weddings since inception which meets an Emotional Need that so many people have; someone to love and share life with.
 Becky found while growing up with a parent with a Mental Illness that loneliness was the reason her father wasn’t a success in society’s eyes.
 His disability kept him from driving and working.
 Family and neighbors treated not only him but the whole family different.